Fighting Money Laundering with Statistics and Machine Learning: Abstract

 \section{Abstract}

 Money laundering is a profound global problem.
-Nonetheless, there is little statistical and machine learning research on the topic.
-In this paper, we focus on anti-money laundering in banks.
-To help organize existing research, we propose a unifying terminology and provide a review of the literature.
-This is structured around two central tasks: (i) client risk profiling and (ii) suspicious behavior flagging.
+Nonetheless, there is little scientific literature on statistical and machine learning methods for anti-money laundering.
+In this paper, we focus on anti-money laundering in banks and provide an introduction and review of the literature.
+We propose a unifying terminology with two central elements: (i) client risk profiling and (ii) suspicious behavior flagging.
 We find that client risk profiling is characterized by diagnostics, i.e., efforts to find and explain risk factors.
-Suspicious behavior flagging, on the other hand, is characterized by non-disclosed features and hand-crafted risk indices.
+On the other hand, suspicious behavior flagging is characterized by non-disclosed features and hand-crafted risk indices.
 Finally, we discuss directions for future research.
-One major challenge is a lack of public data sets.
-This may, potentially, be addressed by synthetic data generation.
+One major challenge is the need for more public data sets.
+This may potentially be addressed by synthetic data generation.
 Other possible research directions include semi-supervised and deep learning, interpretability, and fairness of the results.